moneykit/yodlee-api-client/docs/UserApi.md

 Register User

-The register user service is used to register a user in Yodlee.<br>The loginName cannot include spaces and must be between 3 and 150 characters.<br>locale passed must be one of the supported locales for the customer. <br>Currency provided in the input will be respected in the derived services and the amount fields in the response will be provided in the preferred currency.<br>userParam is accepted as a body parameter. <br><b>Note:</b> user.password is no longer supported.<br>The content type has to be passed as application/json for the body parameter.<br>
+The register user service is used to register a user in Yodlee.<br>The loginName cannot include spaces and must be between 3 and 150 characters.<br>locale passed must be one of the supported locales for the customer. <br>Currency provided in the input will be respected in the derived services and the amount fields in the response will be provided in the preferred currency.<br>userParam is accepted as a body parameter. <br><br><b>Note:</b> <li>The content type has to be passed as application/json for the body parameter.</li>

 ### Example
 ```python